2-09 : Actions and Automation

 If all goes according to plan, the image will quickly be modified and then saved to the current folder.
 Hope you listened to me and made a copy!

 Another thing that makes actions so awesome is that you can skip a step within the Action when you need to.
 Suppose that you don't want to resize a particular file.
 Just uncheck the box next to Image Size.
-Just remember to check it again when you're finished to save trouble later.
+Miss a Step Just remember to check it again when you're finished to save trouble later.

 Try creating your own script.
 Imagine that you are using fancy text for headings throughout a website.
 Start recording before you make a new file, and end it before you save it.
 Add a drop shadow and bevel to the text while recording.